RenderKit/embree/README.md

 -------------

-A context filter function, which can be set per ray query is supported (see `rtcInitIntersectContext`).
+A context filter function, which can be set per ray query is supported (see `rtcInitRayQueryContext`).
 This filter function is designed to change the semantics of the ray query, e.g. to accumulate opacity for transparent shadows, count the number of surfaces along a ray, collect all hits along a ray, etc.